Frequently Asked Questions

 For all chiropractic visits:

 You will have to remove your shoes as well as any jewelry, watches, and belts prior to treatment.
-A shoe rack is available in the waiting room for your shoes, and any smaller items can put placed into small baskets available at the front desk and carried with you to the treatment room.
+A shoe rack is available in the waiting room for your shoe.

 1. Initial Visit

-The initial visit usually 90 minutes.
+The initial visit is 90 minutes.
 It includes a detailed history and exam to determine what is going on and how Dr. Pulley can help you.
-If chiropractic care is indicated and you consent to care, you will be adjusted.
+If chiropractic care is indicated and you consent to care, you will be adjusted that day.

 Please arrive 15 minutes early to fill out the initial paperwork and bring a complete list of your current medications or download it beforehand to bring in with you.

 New patients may need to obtain x-rays of their spine to rule out problems that can only been seen on x-ray that contraindicate chiropractic care.
-These x-rays may be taken at one of the nearby radiographic facilities, and on average cost $40.
 If you already have x-rays or other imaging of your spine, please bring a copy for the office to keep on your first visit.

 Subsequent visits are usually 10 minutes long and run on time.
 If you have a new injury or condition occur, please call the office ahead of time to schedule a longer visit.

-Re-examination will happen roughly every 10-12 visits to document your progress to determine how you are responding to care.
+Re-examination will happen as needed to document your progress to determine how you are responding to care or if you have an accident or injury.
 They are usually 30 minutes long and include a brief history and follow-up exam followed by treatment.

 Q: What should I expect during my Acupuncture Treatment?